Back in the late 1970's through the middle 1980's the Porter Family

 Another pix of our fire pit...I see some Southern Fried Chicken in a cast

 iron skillet and macaroni boiling in a cast iron Dutch oven.
-Can't
+I am

-make out what is in the small stainless steel bowl.
+guessing that is green string beans in the stainless steel bowl.

 FIRE PIT AT NIGHT